Ajith369369/pro-chauffeurs-frontend/README.md

 ```sh
 git pull origin main
 ```
-3. **Resolve Any Conflicts** If there are conflicts between your changes in "branch1" and the updates from "main", Git will highlight them.
+3. **Resolve Any Conflicts:** If there are conflicts between your changes in "branch1" and the updates from "main", Git will highlight them.
 You need to manually resolve these conflicts.
 Open these files in your code editor to resolve the conflicts.
 The conflict markers will look like this:
 ```diff
 <<<<<<< HEAD
 Your changes in branch1